mosip/open-spec/claim-169/Readme.md

 # 1.Introduction

-This document specifies a generic data structure and encoding mechanisms for storing the Identity Data of a registered person using any ID platform.
+This document specifies a generic data structure and encoding mechanism for storing the Identity Data of a registered person using any ID platform.
 It also provides a transport encoding mechanism in a machine-readable optical format (QR).

 # 2.Rationale